MatthewCash/nixos-config/README.md

 - Sandboxing applications using something like [bubblewrap](https://github.com/containers/bubblewrap)
 - Generate images (ISO, qcow2, ...) using [nixos-generators](https://github.com/nix-community/nixos-generators)

+## Updating and Applying Changes

+The [flake](flake.nix) contains small scripts to make applying changes and updating the system easier

+After modifying the configuration run `nix run .#apply` to apply the changes

+To update the flake's inputs and apply the changes run `nix run .#full-upgrade`

+Use `nix run .#test` to verify that all systems evaluate successfully before committing

 ## Directory Structure

 ### System Configurations `config/`